MP Estate Planning UK

 Self‑Assessment Helpline: 0300 200 3310

-Use this line for help with tax returns, filing deadlines and general self queries.
+Use this line for help with personal tax returns, filing deadlines and general Self Assessment queries — including the deceased’s final personal tax return if that’s all you need.
 For callers from abroad use +44 161 931 9070.

 Online Services Helpdesk: 0300 200 3600

-If you can’t sign in, get submission errors or see missing returns online, this is the right service.
+If you can’t sign in to your Government Gateway account, get submission errors or see missing returns online, this is the right service.
 International callers use +44 161 930 8445.

 Capital Gains and non‑resident income queries: 0300 200 3300